 It’s true; there is nothing better than the delicate yet powerfully flavorsome aroma of fresh basil.

 I love experimenting with different types of basil and using it with various cuisines, especially in Asian dishes like Spicy Thai Basil Chicken (Pad Krapow Gai).
+Basil is number one of my list of herbs for juicing!

 Maybe you like experimenting with basil as I do, or you stick to traditional recipes.
 You could enjoy basil leaves on top of your favorite woodfired pizza slices or ground up with pine nuts and parmesan to make a tasty homemade pesto – perhaps even a pistou to impress your vegan friends.